ajitha26/plum-ai-health/README.md

+Absolutely!
+I can convert what you wrote into a **complete, ready-to-use README + curl examples** for both **local and cloud Render endpoints**, which you can directly use in your GitHub repo.
+Here's the full polished version:

 ---

 # AI Health Profiler

-A full-stack health survey profiling app that ingests survey data (text or image), extracts answers using OCR/AI, computes risk factors, and generates personalized recommendations.
+A backend-focused health survey profiling app that ingests survey data (text or image), extracts answers using OCR/AI, computes risk factors, and generates personalized recommendations.

 ---

 ## Tech Stack

-* **Frontend:** React (Vite) – fast UI with JSX components and Axios for API calls.
 * **Backend:** Node.js + Express – REST API for OCR, factor extraction, risk scoring, and recommendations.
 * **AI/ML:** Gemini API (`@google/genai`) – OCR from images and AI text parsing.

+> Frontend (React + Vite) is optional and not required for submission.

 ---